Discover 28 of the Best Seaside Towns in the UK

 Fish and chips, the wind blowing through your hair, and a cheeky seagull thrown in for entertainment are just some of the things that come to mind when planning a seaside holiday in the UK.
-You just can’t beat a holiday to the British coast so below you’ll find a list of the best seaside towns in the UK and where you can camp nearby.
+You just can’t beat a holiday to the British coast!
+Below you’ll find a list of the best seaside towns in the UK and campsites nearby.

 1. Southwold, Suffolk

 Head to the charming Suffolk Heritage Coast to explore the traditional seaside town of Southwold.
 Its sandy beach, working lighthouse and award-winning pier are just a short drive away from our Kessingland Club Site.
 Food and drink are a focal point here with a tour of Adnams Brewery, adjacent to the lighthouse which is a must during your visit.
 Southwold is a great destination year-round, whether you plan to visit during the summer for an ice cream or in the winter for blustery walks and cosy pub lunches.

 Where to stay: Kessingland Club Site is a 15-minute drive away

 With its beautiful blue flag beaches, quaint cobbled streets and large art scene, St Ives has so much to offer.
 The first thing many people will think of when they hear of St Ives is its abundance of art galleries and the many famous artists who have called the seaside town their home.
 Once you’ve had your fill of the arts, you could enjoy a relaxing boat trip, train ride, guided tour or a meander through the town at your own pace.
 Whatever you choose to do during your holiday, we’re sure you’ll fall for the charm, history and friendly faces St Ives has to offer.